otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-laravel-api-2.md

 }
 ```

-Also, you will need to include three imports:
+Also, you will need to include three new imports:

 ```php
 ...